WillsonSmith/WebRTC-VideoSync/readme.md

 PeerJS as your signaling server to connect the two machines.
 From there you just open your browser (may requre a local server) and either share your pin, or have someone share their pin to get started.

+At the moment the key is pulled in via a `key.js` file in the `js` directory.
+Create one with the following json structure: `{"key": "yourkeyhere"}`